EnthusiastiCon/enthusiasticon.github.io/_pages/speakers.md

 ## Talks

 Our [call for proposals]({{ site.baseurl}}/cfp) is currently open!
-You can still submit talks.
-We will put a schedule up as soon as we’ve finished the selection process, probably two weeks before the event.
+You can now submit talks.
+We will put up a schedule as soon as we’ve finished the selection process, about two weeks before the event.

 </div>